-Pachesham is a specialist Agility club run by Eleanor and Ian Balchin.
-Between them Eleanor and Ian have over 60 years of dog training experience, and have consistently maintained a top 5 position in the Premier Division of the Agility Club league tables.
-Eleanor and Ian have also trained dogs for film and Television work, with credits including Disney's "101 Dalmations".
+Pachesham is a specialist Agility club run by Eleanor, Ian and Sophie Balchin.
+Between them Eleanor, Ian and Sophie have over 60 years of dog training experience, and have consistently maintained a top 5 position in the Premier Division of the Agility Club league tables.
+Eleanor, Ian and Sophie have also trained dogs for film and Television work, with credits including Disney's "101 Dalmations".
 Their daughter Sophie has been competing in agility since the age of 4, and first qualified for Crufts at the age of 6, competing there every year since.
 Sophie has won most of the Junior Finals including International Young Handler of the Year, twice.

 Pachesham Agility training promotes positive reinforcement with a high emphasis on fun for both dog and handler.
 All our instructors compete at the highest level; in our opinion if you want to be the best you need to be taught by the best!